Exporting from Australia

 Importing country requirements

-For example, the European Union requires that hormone growth promotants (HGPs) are never used on cattle intended to produce meat products for European markets.
+For example, the European Union requires that hormone growth promotants (HGPs) or oestradiol and its ester-like derivatives are never used on cattle intended to produce meat products for European markets.
 The European Union also requires that these cattle have life time segregation from all other cattle.
-The department manages the European Union Cattle Accreditation System (EUCAS) to enable establishments to meet this requirement.
+The department manages the European Union Cattle Accreditation Scheme (EUCAS) to enable establishments to meet this requirement.

 Business must have an approved arrangement